tudor-malene/Easygrid/README.md

 Upgrade
 ------------------------

+#### Upgrading to 1.5.0
+ This is a major update and it will break existing grids.
+Please let me know ASAP if you have problems upgrading First of all check the [petclinic example:](https://github.com/tudor-malene/grails-petclinic) and the [example](https://github.com/tudor-malene/Easygrid_example) repositories.

+- the renderers were rewritten .
+Any change should be ported to default properties.
+- there is no longer necessary to define filterClosures in most of the cases.
+Easygrid generates them for you.
+Check the petclinic example for some examples.
+- taglibs: there are nicer ways of customizing the view in 1.5.0 using grid:set - check the example

 #### Upgrading to 1.4.2
 - isolate all the changes you did to the easygrid section of the Config file and move them to /conf/EasygridConfig.groovy